Stability of weak disorder phase for directed polymer with applications to limit theorems: Model and results

 \subsubsection{Central limit theorem for bond disorder}

 We give a new proof for \eqref{eq:clt} in the interior of the weak disorder phase for bond disorder.
-Here, we consider $\mu_{\omega,n}^\beta$ as a random variable in $\M(\R^d)$, the set of probability measures on $\R^d$, equipped with the topology of weak convergence, which is induced by the Prohorov metric $d_P$ on $\M(\R^d)$.
-As indicated above, our argument uses that weak disorder is stable under perturbation by a small drift, which is the first part of the result.
+Here, we consider $\mu_{\omega,n}^\beta$ as a random variable in $\M(\R^d)$, the set of probability measures on $\R^d$, equipped with the topology of weak convergence, which is induced by the Prokhorov metric $d_P$ on $\M(\R^d)$.
+As indicated above, our argument uses that weak disorder is stable under perturbation by a small drift, which is our first main result.